 The Pros of LED Headlights

 You probably wonder if LED headlights are suitable for cars.
 These headlights have lots of benefits that you should consider.
-When you get LED headlight bulbs for your vehicle, you can expect it to last a lot longer than halogen bulbs.
-An LED bulb lasts about 15 times longer than a halogen bulb, so that’s one reason to make the switch.
+When you get LED headlight bulbs for your vehicle, you can expect them to last a lot longer than halogen bulbs.
+An LED bulb lasts about 15 times longer than a halogen bulb, and can last up to 15,000 hours—often for the service life of the vehicle—while halogen bulbs typically burn out after 500 to 1,000 hours.

-With good reason, LED lights have become increasingly popular in vehicles today.
+With good reason, LED lights have become increasingly popular in vehicles today as automakers recognize their cosmetic and energy-saving potential.

 The Cons of LED Headlights